Blog

 Their vision: A nation of...

-Print v E-Readers and the Brain Recently there has been a good bit of
+Print vs E-Readers and the Brain Recently, there has been a good bit of

-Recently there has been a good bit of research that has brought to light the difference in how our brain processes what we could call analogue habits vs tech habits, including handwriting v typing and e-readers v physical books.
+Recently, there has been a good bit of research that has brought to light the difference in how our brain processes what we could call analogue habits vs tech habits, including handwriting vs typing and e-readers vs physical books.
 A recent blog I wrote centered around the "Just One Book" study, which showed how dramatically having one real book in the house affected literacy and future educational success.
-One of the most surprising findings in this study was that there was no bump in literacy...
+One of the most surprising findings in this study was that there was no bump in...

 World Read Aloud Day!
 World Read Aloud Day!Today, February 4th, is World